Gconnect3/magic-eightball/README.md

 # magic-eightball
-tell you future, is it going to be happening? who knows!
+tell you future, is it going to happen? who knows!